 - In-situ thermal treatment of contaminated soil and groundwater in identified source areas.

 - In-situ bioremediation of contaminated soil and groundwater after completion of the in-situ thermal treatment program.

 - In-situ treatment of contaminated groundwater via a permeable reactive barrier (PRB).

 - Monitoring and maintenance of existing institutional controls (ICs) that prohibit the use of groundwater.

 - Five-Year Reviews to ensure that the selected remedy remains protective of human health and the environment.

 The amended remedy is designed to address the principal and low-level threat wastes at the Site by reducing the contaminant mass within the identified source areas, including any dense non-aqueous phase liquid (DNAPL), to reduce risks presented by source areas.
 It is also designed to achieve a level of groundwater restoration that will permit the return of the South Municipal Water Supply Well to the town of Peterborough as a drinking water source without the implementation of wellhead treatment.
 The new remedy also eliminates the extraction and treatment requirements for contaminated groundwater, which has thus far failed to provide a level of hydraulic control required to protect the South Municipal Water Supply Well.

 The planning stages of pre-design studies for the new remedies occurred during 2011 and the field data collection activities to support remedial design were initiated in 2012 and completed in 2013.
-The 100% design document for the PRB was approved by US EPA in December, 2013 and installation of the PRB commenced in April, 2014 and should be completed by Fall, 2014.
-Design activities for the thermal portion of the remedy will be on-going during 2014.
+The 100% design document for the PRB was approved by US EPA in December, 2013 and installation of the PRB was completed in the spring and summer of 2014.
+Design activities for the thermal portion of the remedy will be on-going during 2015.